flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 ### Functionality

-Like its [home sibling](playstation-2#graphics), the PSP's graphics system focuses on **rasterization**.
+Like its [home sibling](playstation-2#graphics), the PSP's graphics system focuses on **rasterisation**.
 However, the PSP's VRAM is half the size of the PS2's, and its bus is not as fast.
 To compensate, the PSP's Graphics Engine features a vector processor!

 ![Pipeline design of the Graphics Engine.<br>I've skipped the interfaces since it's becoming too convoluted.](pipeline.png)